Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Itay Michaeli - Citigroup Global Markets, Inc.

 Great.
 Thanks.
 Good morning, everyone.
-Maybe I'll start with the quick clarification.
+Maybe I'll start with a quick clarification.
 Jim, you mentioned that Argo recently reached a milestone for employee staffing.
 Can you share the number of employees currently at Argo?

 James P. Hackett - Ford Motor Co.